 We immediately planted green bush beans in the space the garlic vacated.

-So in the past week, we’ve harvested garlic, kale, leeks and a cucumber!
+So in the past week, we’ve harvested garlic, kale, leeks, and a cucumber!
 I’ve got my winter and summer crops crossing paths as we still have bunches of kale and my cucumbers are just starting to come on strong!
 Most of my leeks looked liked small onions…think I need to do some research before next year to figure out why.

 I’ve got to show you my Roma tomatoes!
 The amount of fruit on my plants this year is incredible!
-Since Terry built my compost tea brewer for Mother’s Day, our garden has been getting twice weekly doses of compost tea.
+Since Terry built my compost tea brewer for Mother’s Day, our garden has been getting twice-weekly doses of compost tea.
 We can only think that it’s the compost tea that is responsible for the incredible production mode that our garden is in right now.
 Terry counted the fruit on this one plant…right now we have more than 100 green tomatoes…on one plant!
-Without a doubt this is the most productive my organic vegetable garden has ever been at this time of year.
+Without a doubt, this is the most productive my organic vegetable garden has ever been at this time of year.
 We’re preparing a post on the benefits of compost tea and how to build your own compost tea brewer.
 For years, I would get a gallon of tea from my local organic garden center, Progressive Gardens every now and again.
-This year, after a discussion with Evan at Progressive Gardens about all the many benefits of compost tea, I requested a 5 gallon compost tea brewer like this one for Mother’s Day.
-Not one to do things halfway, my sweet husband built a 30 gallon brewer for our garden.
+This year, after a discussion with Evan at Progressive Gardens about all the many benefits of compost tea, I requested a 5-gallon compost tea brewer like this one for Mother’s Day.
+Not one to do things halfway, my sweet husband built a 30-gallon brewer for our garden.

 On one of our morning garden tours, we did find some caterpillar droppings on this Roma.
 Terry and I spent a good bit of time over 2 days searching for the culprit, but he eluded us completely.
 Not wanting to put my bonanza Roma harvest at risk, I did spray just this one plant with BT (Bacillus thuringiensis), a naturally occurring bacterial disease of insects.
 (I use Safer Brand Caterpillar Killer).
 BT is particularly effective against caterpillars.
 It paralyzes their digestive system, rendering them unable to eat which then causes their death.
-What’s great about BT is that it is not a broad spectrum insecticide and does not effect pollinators or other beneficial insects and is non-toxic to pets, people and other wildlife.
-That being said, I’ll always opt to get rid of all pests by pulling them off or preventing them altogether before I’ll spray anything on my garden.
+What’s great about BT is that it is not a broad-spectrum insecticide and does not affect pollinators or other beneficial insects and is non-toxic to pets, people and other wildlife.
+That being said, I’ll always opt to get rid of all pests by pulling them off or preventing them all together before I’ll spray anything on my garden.

 I’m also very pleased to see (and hear) an increase of bee activity in our garden this year.
 So is Flora!
 They are all over my cucumber flowers and my pollinator-attracting plants aren’t even in full bloom yet.
 This is a marked improvement over the past 2 years.
 Fingers crossed that our busy friends are rebounding.
 (I spy with my own eye a little bumble!
 Do you see it?
 Flora does!)

-Hope your garden is off to a good start!
+I hope your garden is off to a good start!